asyncapi/spec/spec/asyncapi.md

     },
     "messages": {
       "userSignUp": {
+        "metadata": {
           "summary": "Action to sign a user up.", "description": "Multiline description of what this action does.\nHere you have another line.\n", "tags": [
             {
               "name": "user"
             },
             {
               "name": "signup"
             }
-        ],
+          ]
+        },
         "headers": {
           "type": "object",
           "properties": {